 James D. Buntrock is the vice chair of information management and analytics at Mayo Clinic.
 He also serves as the information technology (IT) director for Mayo's three collaborative centers — the Center for Individualized Medicine, the Center for Regenerative Medicine and the Center for the Science of Health Care Delivery — supporting discovery, translation and application of new models of care, along with new diagnostics and therapies.

-Mr. Buntrock has been active in the cancer Biomedical Informatics Grid (caBIG) Vocabularies & Common Data Elements and Architecture workspaces, the National Center for Biomedical Ontology, and the Health Level Seven Common Terminology Services V2 specification.
+Previously, Mr. Buntrock has been active in the cancer Biomedical Informatics Grid (caBIG) Vocabularies & Common Data Elements and Architecture workspaces, the National Center for Biomedical Ontology, and the Health Level Seven Common Terminology Services V2 specification.